Bixilon/Minosoft/ReadMe.md

 <h2>Notice: I am *not* responsible for anti cheat banned accounts, this project ~~is heavily in development~~!</h2>

 This project is not actively developed anymore.
 This is due to time reasons and newer minecraft updates are getting larger and larger and I honestly can't keep up.
-I will still bring up fixes from time to time, might do some changes but don't accept too much.
+I will still bring up fixes from time to time, might do some changes but don't expect too much.
 I am still happy to receive feedback and contributions are always welcome.

 ## Feature overview